 ABKCO is celebrating the legacy of Bobby Womack this month with the release of lyric videos for four of his most notable efforts from the ‘80s.
 This March 4th, which would have been Bobby’s 76th birthday, we will be releasing Official Lyric Videos for “So Many Sides of You” and “Secrets” across all streaming services.
-One week later, “Where Do We Go From Here” and “Just My Imagination” will follow.
-All four of these tracks are Womack originals and were released as part of his hugely successful 1981 album, The Poet.
+One week later, “Where Do We Go From Here” and “Just My Imagination” will follow, all originally release on The Poet.

-Secrets (Official Lyric Video) (Bobby Womack, Jim Ford)
+Secrets (Official Lyric Video) – Written by Bobby Womack, Jim Ford

-So Many Sides Of You (Official Lyric Video) (Bobby Womack, Jim Ford)
+So Many Sides Of You (Official Lyric Video) – Written by Bobby Womack, Jim Ford

 Womack charted an unparalleled career in gospel, rock, pop and soul music.
 During his 2009 induction into the Rock and Roll Hall of Fame by Ron Wood of the Rolling Stones, Wood underscored Womack’s special relationship with the band whose very first #1 record was “It’s All Over Now.”
 It was a song Womack had written and recorded as a member of The Valentinos, the group composed of the five Womack brothers and produced by Sam Cooke for his own SAR label.